Applications & Eligibility

 - Be a governmental entity or non-profit, tax-exempt corporation, with an IRS 501(c)(3) certificate on file with the District at the time of application.

 - Have a minimum of two current fiscal years entered in the SMU DataArts project.

 - Have a board-adopted budget and regular financial reporting to its board.

 - Have an independent audit if requesting a total of $25,000 or more in RAD support.

 - Be the owner/beneficial owner and operator of the program or facility for which funds are sought.

 - Be current on all government taxation and regulatory compliance matters.

-- Provide the majority of its programming or services funded by the District in Allegheny County.
+- Provide the majority of its programming or services in Allegheny County.

 Act 77 prohibits RAD from funding: